zaze06/ModListGenerator/README.md

 # ModListGenerator

-This is just one program to read thru your mods folder of a minecraft modpack to make a mod list
+This is just one program to read through your mods folder of a minecraft mod-pack to make a mod list

 # How to run
 ## Compile yourself